seventh-chord/seventh-chord.github.io/custom_blender_export.md

         diffuse = material.diffuse_color
 ```

 For the hitboxes themselves, I don't actually use blenders meshes.
 The hitboxes are the simple cubes, which I move around in blenders *object* mode.
 All info I need about the hitboxes can be retrieved through `object.location`, `object.rotation_*` and `object.dimensions`.
 Blender stores rotation in different variables depending on the rotation mode selected in the editor.
 By default, it uses `object.rotation_euler`.
 You can call `.to_quaternion()` on this if you want to export quaternions.
-Note that these values only are "reliable" if you don't modify the mesh of an object!
+Note that these values only are "reliable" if you edit the object in *object* mode: If you rotate the mesh in *edit* mode changes will not be reflected through these variables.!

 ## Writing a binary file in python

 The last step is actually exporting the data.
 I chose a binary format, as it seemed simpler both to write and parse.
 Note that I won't be covering the parsing of the format here, as that is somewhat language dependent.

 In python, you can write binary data to a file using `struct.pack` (remember to `import struct` first).
-For example, `struct.pack('<H', my_variable)` creates a binary string of an unsigned 16 bit integer in little endian.
+For example, `struct.pack('<H', my_variable)` creates a binary string of an unsigned 16 bit integer (`H`) in little endian (`<`).
+Instead of `H` you can use `f` for 32 bit float, or `I` for unsigned 32 bit integer.
+You can also chain the letters to write multiple primitives at once.
+For example, `struct.pack('<ff', x, y)` writes two floats.
 Further documentation can be found [here](https://docs.python.org/3/library/struct.html).

 You can open a file for writing with `open(file_path, 'wb')`. `'wb'` stands for write binary.